Instruction Type: Private or Pods. Online.

 Recommended for: Students entering grades 3-6.

-In this course, we will explore place value through interactive games and activities.
-The instructor will use number lines and place value boxes to explore the meaning of the place value and help the student construct ideas about the relationships numbers have to each other.
-Content is customizable depending on student/pod grade level but will include comparing numbers, rounding, and decimals.
+In this course, we will be teaching place value to students through interactive games and activities.
+The instructor will use number lines and place value boxes to explore the meaning of the place value.
+We will encourage students to construct ideas about the relationships numbers have with each other, thereby improving their understanding of place value.
+Content is customizable depending on the grade level of the pods and students.
+Our math place value tutoring content will include comparing numbers, rounding, and decimals.

 Tatiana is a certified teacher with over 7 years of experience in NYC schools.
 She graduated with honors from the University of Notre Dame and is a Teach for America alumna.
 During her time as a TFA corps member, she completed a Masters in Teaching from the Relay Graduate School of Education and holds a Professional Certificate in Childhood Education (grades 1-6).